juxor/afaq/markdown/secI5.md

 political parties be elected as mandated and recallable delegates to a soviet from a workplace they have never visited except, perhaps, to gather votes?

+Hence anarchism will likely contain many different political groupings and ideas.
+The relative influence of these within collectives and communes would reflect the strength of their arguments and the relevance of their ideas, as would be expected in a free society.
+As Bakunin argued: _"The abolition of this mutual influence would be death.
+And when we vindicate the freedom of the masses, we are by no means suggesting the abolition of any of the natural influences that individuals or groups of individuals exert on them.
+What we want is the abolition of influences which are artificial, privileged, legal, official."_ [quoted by Malatesta, **Anarchy**, p.
+51]

+It is only when representative government replaces self-management that political debate results in "elected dictatorship" and centralisation of power into the hands of one party which claims to speak for the whole of society, as if the latter had one mind.

 This applies, needless to say, to other areas of life.
 Anarchists do not think that social life can be reduced to political and economic associations alone.
-Individuals have many different interests and desires which they must express in order to have a truly free and fulfilling life.
+Individuals have many different interests and desires which they must express in order to have a truly free and interesting life.
 Therefore an anarchist society will see the development of numerous voluntary associations and groups to express these interests.
-For example, there would be consumer groups, musical groups, scientific associations, art associations, clubs, housing co-operatives and associations, craft and hobby guilds, fan clubs, animal rights associations, groups based around gender, sexuality, creed and colour and so forth.
+For example, there would be consumer groups, musical groups, scientific associations, art associations, clubs, housing co- operatives and associations, craft and hobby guilds, fan clubs, animal rights associations, groups based around gender, sexuality, creed and colour and so forth.
 Associations will be created for all human interests and activities.
 As Kropotkin argued:

 > _"He who wishes for a grand piano will enter the association of musical instrument makers.
 And by giving the association part of his half-days'